 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Pusey House Archives, St Giles, Oxford OX1 3LZ.
-Holds a large collection of St Margaret's archives - a detailed list is available here.
+Holds a large collection of St Margaret's archives - see the catalogue and accessions list.

 - The Society has produced detailed catalogues of its records relating to disabled children, and of records relating to the Children's Union (a fundraising body mostly supported from the contributions of children).